AxonC/university-sdi-project/documentation/trekstar-documentation.md

 A movie company, such as TrekStar, may have a large number of projects.
 It is important that searching these projects is efficient; the binary search algorithm avoids checking every project in the list.
 This is because comparisons are made to determine which half of the list the target project resides within.
 As a result, on each iteration, half of the project list is discarded.

-Further discussion of the time complexity of binary search can be found in [INSERT SECTION LINK HERE].
+Further discussion of the time complexity of binary search can be found in [Computational Efficiency](#computational-efficiency).

 \newpage